Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Completed the Inventory Update and Friendly Date Range challenges on FreeCodeCamp.

 **Thoughts**: After a couple of days of not working on the FreeCodeCamp challenges I thought I would struggle to get back into it.
 However, I have been able to understand the questions and think of clear and concise solutions.
 I think completing Kata's on CodeWars has contributed to my improved understanding of the questions and some of the approaches I take to the problems.

+### Day 34: February 6th, Monday

+**Todays progress**: Completed the Make A Person Challenge on FreeCodeCamp.

+**Thoughts**: Mostly a day of reading up about closures and object constructor functions.
+It took a while to understand the Make A Person challenge and use the argument in the set methods.
+Starting to look into node, currently watching videos by The Net Ninja and found a website called nodeschool.io which could be a great resource!